peter88213/novelyst_editor/docs/usage.md

 ---

-## Launch the scene editor
+## Launch the section editor

-- Open a scene editor window by double-clicking on a scene or via the **Scene > Edit** menu entry when a scene is selected, or by hitting the *Enter* key.
+- Open a section editor window by double-clicking on a section or via the **Section > Edit** menu entry when a section is selected, or by hitting the *Enter* key.
 - If the project is locked, editor windows cannot be opened.
-- If you choose a scene already open, the window will be brought to the foreground.
+- If you choose a section already open, the window will be brought to the foreground.

 ---